Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: From PTA to Graph-based Summary Statistics

-Now, according to the results from the upper panel of Figure \ref{fig:eligible_detection} (${\rm Baseline-CURN}$), we define the merit feature vector for common signal detection as: $\mathbfcal{V}_{\rm detection}:\{\mathbfcal{G}_{\rm merit}\}$.
-The $\mathbfcal{G}_{\rm merit}$ consists of a subset of members from $\mathbfcal{G}$ that fulfill all metric conditions (Eq. (\ref{eq:conditions})).
-Having the $\mathbfcal{V}_{\rm detection}:\{C_{\omega},\sigma_{\omega}\}$, we turn to dealing with unknown $PTR$ data recorded in the observation for signal detection purpose.
-Through the computation of the components of $\mathcal{V}_{\rm detection}$ for the observed data, from which the spatial correlation pattern has been eliminated through either phase shuffling or by randomizing the positions of pulsars in the sky, we make $\mathbfcal{V}_{\rm detection}^{\rm data-shuf}$.
+Now, according to the results from the upper panel of Figure \ref{fig:eligible_detection} (${\rm Baseline-CURN}$), we define the ``Discriminative Summary Statistics" for common signal detection as: $\mathbfcal{V}_{\rm detection}$.
+The $\mathbfcal{V}_{\rm detection}$ consists of a subset of members from $\mathbfcal{G}$ that fulfill all metric conditions (Eq. (\ref{eq:conditions})) to discriminate between Baseline and CURN cases.
+Having the $\mathbfcal{V}_{\rm detection}:\{C_{\omega},\sigma_{\omega}\}$, we turn to dealing with unknown $PTR$ data recorded in the observation for signal detection purpose and the $\mathbfcal{V}_{\rm detection}^{\rm data}$ is computed for the observed data assuming that it is drawn from the CURN distribution.
 Furthermore, the $C_{\omega}$ and $\sigma_{\omega}$ are computed for the ${\rm Baseline}$ data sets, resulting in the determination of $\mathbfcal{V}_{\rm detection}^{\rm Baseline}$.
-To establish a quantitative threshold for declaring a common signal detection, we define a $z$-score for each component of the merit feature vector.
-This score, $z\equiv(\mathbfcal{V}_{\rm detection}^{\rm data-shuf}-\mathbfcal{V}_{\rm detection}^{\rm Baseline})/\sigma_{\mathbfcal{V}_{\rm detection}^{\rm Baseline}}$ compares the merit feature vector values for the CURN like data set to the distribution of ${\rm Baseline}$ values.
+To establish a quantitative threshold for declaring a common signal detection, we define a $z$-score for each component of the Discriminative Summary Statistics.
+This score, $z\equiv(\mathbfcal{V}_{\rm detection}^{\rm data}-\mathbfcal{V}_{\rm detection}^{\rm Baseline})/\sigma_{\mathbfcal{V}_{\rm detection}^{\rm Baseline}}$ compares the Discriminative Summary Statistics values for the CURN like data set to the distribution of ${\rm Baseline}$ values.
 The components of $\mathbfcal{V}_{\rm detection}$ with a $z$-score value exceeding a specified threshold are qualified for signal detection.
 We implement a voting system requiring the majority of elements of $\mathbfcal{V}_{\rm detection}$ to be triggered to claim a common signal detection.
-This ensures that the false alarm probability (FAP) to be lower than 0.0027, which is associated with the probability of triggering below the $3 \sigma$ level of the multivariate distribution, with degree of freedom equivalent to the size of the merit feature vector.
+This ensures that the false alarm probability (FAP) to be lower than 0.0027, which is associated with the probability of triggering below the $3 \sigma$ level of the multivariate distribution, with degree of freedom equivalent to the size of the $\mathbfcal{V}_{\rm detection}$.
 According to the implemented voting system, the criterion for which we are eventually allowed to announce a common signal siren, is defined by counting the number of elements in $\mathbfcal{V}_{\rm detection}$ that have been triggered.
 This is only permissible if this number is equal to or greater than the minimum required number of elements in $\mathbfcal{V}_{\rm detection}$, where this minimum number is determined by the predefined FAP value.
-The probability of triggering $m$ elements from a total of $n$ is approximately estimated by taking into account the probability of choosing the $m$ elements from $n$, multiplied by the probability of the $m$ elements being activated under the null hypothesis, with triggering threshold of $2.85\sigma$ allowing for faint signal detection.
+The probability of triggering $m$ elements from a total of $n$ is approximately estimated by taking into account the probability of choosing the $m$ elements from $n$, multiplied by the probability of the $m$ elements being activated under the null hypothesis, with triggering threshold of $3\sigma$ allowing for faint signal detection.
 This condition results in approximately $\sim65\%$ of the elements in the feature vector $\mathbfcal{V}_{\rm detection}$ being activated for detection, corresponding to a creditability level of $3\sigma$.